NagelTech/NTJsonModel/README.md

  - Lots of work to do on transforming values still (only a couple type are supported and no transformations.)

  - Need to work out exactly how properties will be defined.
-(What is the mis between "magical" syntax and explicit declarations.)
+(What is the right mix between "magical" syntax and explicit declarations?)

  - Need to detect when properties are defined without @dynamic - these will have properties and a backing store. throw exception.

+ - We can use an associated objects as our cache store.

 Done-ish